ODIM-Project/ODIM/docs/README.md

 #  Resource aggregation and management

-The resource aggregator allows users to add and group southbound infrastructure into collections for easy management.
+The resource aggregator allows you to add southbound infrastructure into its inventory, create resource collections, and perform actions in combination on these collections.
 It exposes Redfish aggregation service endpoints to achieve the following:

 -   Adding a resource and building its inventory.